“As an Amazon Associate, I earn from qualifying purchases.”

 The meat is slowly cooking and getting ready for your finalizing sear.
 In the meantime, you can spend all the time you want and need to prep your sides.
 Caramelize baby carrot, deep fry onion rings, steam the bok choy, prepare the table or do anything else.

-Everything can set up so that it allows you to complete the meal and serve quickly.
+Everything can be set up so that it allows you to complete the meal and serve it quickly.

 #4 A new way to play and have fun

 I love every single piece of home cooking tech that I have at home.
 Cooking is my huge passion in life, and I like finding out what I can do differently whenever it is possible.

 Now in sous vide, it is mainly about time and temperature, which sounds simple.
 Still, you will be dealing with increments of 1 degree, and here it gets more complicated.